Josiah-Claypool/2D-Ising-Model/README.md

 # 2D-Ising-Model

-Below the Curie temperature $T_C$ ferromagnetic materials will spontaneously magnetize without the presence of a magnetic field as the magnetic moments of the atoms align naturally over time.
+Below the Curie temperature, $T_C$, ferromagnetic materials will spontaneously magnetize without the presence of a magnetic field as the magnetic moments of the atoms align naturally over time.
 This program is a 2D Ising Model that uses the Metropolis–Hastings Monte Carlo algorithm to simulate the thermodynamics of the system.

 The energy of the configuration is: